DaixuanLi/AutoBlox_Artifact/README.md

 ## Artifact Introduction

-AutoBlox is a learning framework that assist the design of Software-Defined SSDs.
-Specifically, AutoBlox can efficiently identify optimized configuration for target workloads with given constraints (Host Interface, Capacity, Power).
+AutoBlox is a learning framework to assist the design of Software-Defined SSDs.
+Specifically, AutoBlox can efficiently identify optimized configurations for target workloads with constraints (Host Interface, Capacity, Power).

 ## Dependencies Installation

-AutoBlox require psutil, scikit-learn and numpy packages.
+AutoBlox requires psutil, scikit-learn, numpy and seaborn packages.

 Please use
 ```